-Propecia are used to treat male androgenic alopecia, commonly known as male pattern baldness or male hair loss.
+Propecia treats male androgenic alopecia, commonly known as male pattern baldness or male hair loss.

-A number of factors control hair loss in men, including genetic factors and a hormone called DHT (Dihydrotestosterone).
-Increased levels of DHT can cause the shrinking of hair follicles in the scalp which eventually leads to hair loss.
+Several factors control hair loss in men, including genetic factors and a hormone called DHT (Dihydrotestosterone).
+Increased levels of DHT can cause the shrinking of hair follicles in the scalp, eventually leading to hair loss.

 Take one tablet daily, at the same time each day.
 Swallow the tablets whole.
 It can be taken with food or on an empty stomach.

 The tablet formulation is easy, quick and convenient to take.
-Unlike shampoos or applications to the scalp, which can be messy or time consuming.
-Propecia can also be taken after a hair transplant to further aid established hair growth.
+Unlike shampoos or applications to the scalp, which can be messy or time-consuming.
+Propecia can also be taken after a hair transplant to aid established hair growth further.

-It is best started as soon as possible when you notice hair loss; results are seen sooner if treatment is started within the first year of noticeable hair loss.
+It is best to start as soon as possible when you notice hair loss; results are seen sooner if treatment is started within the first year of noticeable hair loss.

 Only take one tablet a day.
 Propecia does not work faster if you take more than the recommended dose.

 This varies from one man to another.
-The reduction in DHT levels happens very quickly but the regeneration of hair and reduction in hair loss can take months before you see a noticeable difference.
+The reduction in DHT levels happens very quickly, but the hair regeneration and reduction in hair loss can take months before you see a noticeable difference.
 It is important to start as soon as possible and continue treatment every day for at least 6-9 months before assessing to continue further.

-We recommend you take photos of the area to compare in the following months to ensure you can accurately decide if the medication is having the desired effect.
+We recommend you take photos of the area to compare in the following months to ensure you can accurately decide if the medication has the desired effect.

 You need to take the tablets continuously to see an effect.
 This usually happens within 3-6 months of taking Propecia tablets.
-Discontinuation of the treatment would mean the DHT levels would rise to their previous levels and you would lose the hair that you have gained over the next 9 to 12 months.
+Discontinuation of the treatment would mean the DHT levels would rise to their previous levels, and you would lose the hair you gained over the next 9 to 12 months.

 For a full list of side effects, view our Finasteride Side Effects blog.

-When a medicine is produced the manufacturers are granted a license so only they can produce it for a set number of years.
-This is usually to recoup research and development costs as some medications may take years and hundreds of thousands of pounds to produce.
+When a medicine is produced, the manufacturers are granted a licence so only they can produce it for a set number of years.
+This is usually to recoup research and development costs, as some medications may take years and hundreds of thousands of pounds to produce.

-When the license expires other manufacturers can produce it oo and the price falls as the supply increases.
+When the licence expires, other manufacturers can produce it too, and the price falls as the supply increases.
 They are often called generic or unbranded medicines.